 Consumer electronics brands have been in a unique position this year.
-The growing population working from home and the “in the house bored” crowds have both relied on electronics to serve their needs.
-While the industry typically leans toward a high-octane vibe with its content—especially when it comes to showing off products in action—for 2020 brands have opted for household settings.
+The growing population is working from home, and the “in the house bored” crowds have relied on electronics to serve their needs.
+While the industry typically leans toward a high-octane vibe with its content—especially when it comes to showing off products in action—for 2020, brands have opted for household settings.
 Giving followers the ability to visualize products in their own living rooms, game rooms, and home offices has worked well for tech-focused marketers.

-If there’s one industry truly having a moment this year, it’s food.
+If there’s one industry genuinely having a moment this year, it’s food.
 Everyone seems to be trying new recipes, stockpiling snacks, or totally savoring takeout.
 Thankfully, food brands on Instagram have kept up the momentum.
 2020’s highly visual trend is the classic flat lay with a tasty twist.
-Bird’s-eye POV shots are satisfying the cravings of hungry Instagrammers following brands across the spectrum from fast food joints to grocery store staples.
+Bird’s-eye POV shots satisfy the cravings of hungry Instagrammers following brands across the spectrum from fast food joints to grocery store staples.

 With limited travel opportunities, many have embraced the stay-cation—and home decor brands are stepping up to meet demand.
 What started as interior improvement projects for a chilly spring gave way to warm weather and sunshine ideal for landscape design.
-Homeowners are flocking to outdoor furniture sets for a lawn and patio revamp worth the trip.
-Sectionals and dining sets situated in lush greenery or by the pool are reaching the most decor fans across Instagram.
+Homeowners flock to outdoor furniture sets for a lawn and patio revamp worth the trip.
+Sectionals and dining set situated in lush greenery or by the pool reach the most decor fans across Instagram.

 Before COVID-19, it was hard to imagine a world without sport.
-So, when basketball, baseball, hockey, and football all had to pause or postpone their seasons this year it hit fans and networks hard.
-With no new game highlights to share on social media, teams had to create new strategies to engage and entertain audiences.
+So, when basketball, baseball, hockey, and football all had to pause or postpone their seasons this year, it hit fans and networks hard.
+With no new game highlights to share on social media, teams created new strategies to engage and entertain audiences.
 Riding The Last Dance wave, sports brands on Instagram have used throwback photos and videos to captivate longtime fans—and it helped them score a highly engaged community.

-If Instagram marketing trends are revealing anything right now, it’s that brands need to meet followers where they are.
+If Instagram marketing trends reveal anything right now, it’s that brands need to meet followers where they are.
 This year has taught us the valuable lesson that content doesn’t live in a vacuum—understanding the context of our audience is crucial to delivering a positive experience on any channel.
 Start by listening to your community.
 Engaging with followers should be a regular practice to keep a pulse on what they care about.
 Next, take advantage of the right tools to streamline the content creation process.
-Finally, track your metrics and understand that your industry has its own unique benchmarks.
+Finally, track your Instagram insights metrics and understand that your industry has its own unique social media benchmarks.
 And remember, if a trend doesn’t fit within your branding, you don’t have to jump on it.
-Do what feels right for you and you could be the profile setting the trends for 2021.
+Do what feels right for you, and you could be the profile setting the trends for 2021.